kyverno/chainsaw/website/docs/tests/collectors/index.md

     ```
     See [Commands](commands.md) for details and supported configurations.

-!!! note "Execute a custom script"
+!!! example "Execute a custom script"

     ```yaml
         - exec: